SPI stands for Schedule Performance Index.

 Q2 : The BlueStar project has a schedule performance Index(SPI) of 0.83.
 There have been many delays and the contractors have delivered poor quality materials, resulting in delays.
 What would you do FIRST?

 1. Find other suppliers who can deliver better quality materials.

 2. Check the CPI to see if it is below 1 also.
 IF CPI is above 1, then no action is required.

 3. Examine the Critical Path Method to look at crashing or fasttracking to bring the schedule under control.

 4. Plan to do a parametric estimation in future projects.

-Test your knowledge about SPI.
-Post your answers as comments below, along with your reaso I’ll see if your reasoning is correct.
+Test your knowledge about the Schedule performance Index and its calculations, and the SPI indicator.
+Post your answers as comments below, along with your reason.
+I’ll see if your reasoning is correct!

 All the best if your PMP exam preparation.
 Prepare well on the Earned Value Management Techniques.
-There will be easily about 10 questions touching on the SPI and CPI.
+There will be easily about 10 questions touching on the SPI and CPI calculations.

 If you wish to learn how to apply the Earned Value Techniques in Microsoft Project, you can visit this site for a step by step tutorial

 We will cover CPI in the next post.
 Till then…